If your home feels stuffed and messy, starting with a solid list of 10 things to declutter can really help you breathe again.

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases at no additional cost to you.

-From sentimental items to everyday essentials that seem to pile up, I’ve got some tips to help you easily sort through it.
+From sentimental items to everyday essentials that seem to pile up, I’ve got some tips and easy ways to declutter your home to help you sort through it with ease.

 You will be amazed at how refreshing it feels to let go of things you no longer need or use.